donele/crlib/README.md

 Questions:

  - Is there any room to improve the latency of the market data feed system?
- - Is the model that calculates the adjusted mid prices use the memory cache efficiently?
+ - Is the model that calculates the adjusted mid prices using the memory cache efficiently?
 Can the code be optimized further, e.g. for cache warming or branch misses?
  - Are there market participants who receive the data of better quality and less latency, such as designated market makers?

 ## Future Plans

-Using adj_midpx instead of other price information has huge impact on the performance.
+Using adj_midpx instead of other price information has a great impact on the performance.
 This needs to be double-checked.

 Try some other feature building ideas.